Olivery0307/LLM_Consultant/README.md

 ## 📖 About The Project

 This project is an advanced, AI-powered business consultant designed to demonstrate a full MLOps lifecycle, from initial concept to a deployed, production-ready system.
 The application functions as an intelligent agent that leverages Large Language Models (LLMs) to perform complex business analysis tasks.

+The system is architected to be robust, scalable, and efficient, incorporating key MLOps principles like **asynchronous task processing** to handle long-running jobs and a **caching layer** to reduce latency and API costs.
 It can conduct live web research, analyze user-provided documents (`.pdf`, `.txt`, `.csv`), perform quantitative calculations, and generate professional data visualizations.

 This repository showcases skills in:

 * **LLM Agent Development:** Building autonomous agents with LangChain that can reason and use tools.
 * **Full-Stack Implementation:** Creating a user-friendly front-end with Streamlit and a robust Python back-end.
-* **ML System Design:** Architecting a system that is scalable, reliable, and ready for advanced MLOps practices like caching, monitoring, and automated evaluation.
+* **ML System Design & MLOps:** Architecting a system with caching, asynchronous workers, and a decoupled front-end for a professional user experience.
+* **Object-Oriented Design:** Structuring the codebase into clean, maintainable, and scalable classes.
 * **Advanced Prompt Engineering:** Crafting sophisticated prompts to control LLM output for structured, high-quality analysis.

----

 ## ✨ Features

 The application is organized into several modes, each providing a unique analytical capability:

-#### 1. General Web Consultant
+#### 1. Case Study Analysis (Lead Consultant)

-* Accepts any open-ended business question.
-* Performs live web research using the Tavily Search API.
-* Synthesizes the findings into a structured report, including an **Executive Summary**, **Key Findings**, and a **Concluding Insight**.
+* **The most advanced feature.** Users can define a central business question and upload a "data room" of multiple file types (`.pdf`, `.txt`, `.csv`).
+* A high-level "Lead Consultant" agent autonomously delegates tasks to specialized sub-tools to perform a multi-source analysis.
+* It synthesizes findings from internal documents and external web research into a single, comprehensive report.

-#### 2. SWOT Analysis
+#### 2. Conversational Web Consultant

+* A chat agent with conversational memory that maintains the context of the discussion.
+* Users can ask follow-up questions naturally without repeating themselves.
+* The agent's persona is tailored to act as an expert business and financial consultant.

+#### 3. Strategic Frameworks (One-Off Reports)

-* Generates a comprehensive SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis for any given company.
+* **SWOT Analysis:** Generates a comprehensive SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis for any given company.
-* Conducts targeted research for each of the four components to produce a detailed and structured report.
+* **Competitor Analysis:** Identifies a company's main competitors and generates a comparative Markdown table with key metrics.

-#### 3. Document & Data Analysis
+#### 4. System & MLOps Features
-* **Analyze Private Documents:** Users can upload `.pdf` and `.txt` files for analysis.
-The system uses a RAG (Retrieval-Augmented Generation) pipeline to answer questions based on the document's content.
-* **Perform Quantitative Analysis:** Users can upload `.csv` files and ask the agent to perform calculations (e.g., average, sum, count) by writing and executing Python `pandas` code.
-* **Automated Data Visualization:** The agent can generate professional, aesthetically pleasing charts and plots using `seaborn` and `matplotlib` to visually answer user questions about CSV data.

----
+* **Asynchronous Task Queue (Celery & Redis):** Long-running analyses (like Case Studies) are executed in a background worker process.
+This prevents the UI from freezing and provides a smooth, non-blocking user experience.
+* **LLM Caching Layer (Redis):** All calls to the LLM are cached.
+This dramatically reduces latency and API costs on repeated or similar queries, making the application feel much faster.

 ## 🛠️ Technology Stack